 It’s so much more effective to begin strong and stay the course rather than endure repeated dead ends and misunderstandings.
 It can be difficult to get back on the correct trajectory if the initial concepts are not clear.

-In the early stages of your partnership, be prepared to monitor the agency or freelancer’s progress, while avoiding micromanaging.
-Open communication is key, but giving your experienced agency or freelancer room to do their creative best is exactly why you hired them.
+In the early stages of your partnership, be prepared to monitor the agency or freelancer’s progress while avoiding micromanaging.
+Open communication is key, but giving your experienced marketing agency or freelancer room to do their creative best is exactly why you hired them.
 Let them perform their best work by keeping close attention to the process without overwhelming them with unnecessary pressure or too much oversight.